danimydev/auth-microservice/README.md

 [nodemon] starting `node src/index.js` app started at <PORT>
 ```
-Now you can use it!
-It allows you to hit make http calls to localhost:<PORT>
+Now you can start using it by making http requests to therese routes, each route represents an strategy of authentication.

 Routes:

-  **/sign**
+**/jwt**

+- **GET /sign**

     - body
-      - data: An object that represents the data you want to sign (register).
+      - An object that represents the data you want to sign (register).
-      - exp: An expiration time you want to passed.

-  **/verify**
+- **GET /verify**

     - headers
-      - authorization: A bearer token.
+      - authorization: A Bearer token provided by the previous route.

+**/oauth**

+- **/github**

+    - **GET /authorization**
+        - redirects the client to github authorization page, after accepting it will go back and respond with the auth code obtained.

+    - **GET /access_token?code=**
+        - request an access token with the authorization code to then request the user info and return it to the client.

 ## Examples
-Sign or register data
+Using jsonwebtokens (jwt)

 Request
 ```
-curl --location --request POST 'localhost:3000/sign' \
+curl --location --request POST 'localhost:3000/jwt/sign' \
 --header 'Content-Type: application/json' \
 --data-raw '{
-    "data": {
         "email":"test@gmail.com",
         "password":"123456"
-    },
-    "exp":"10000"
+    }
 }'
 ```
 Response